Scout rifle

-Cooper realized that rifles in the late 20th century differed little from those used by celebrated scouts such as Maj.
-Frederick Russell Burnham one hundred years before, and that advances in metallurgy, optics, and plastics could make the rifle a handy, light instrument "that will do a great many things equally well...".
-Cooper's scout-rifle concept was largely influenced by the exploits of the scout Burnham in the Western United States and Africa and as such it is best suited to a man operating either alone or in a two or three man team.
+Cooper realized that rifles in the late 20th century differed little from those used by celebrated scouts such as Major Frederick Russell Burnham one hundred years before, and that advances in metallurgy, optics, and plastics could make the rifle a handy, light instrument "that will do a great many things equally well".
+Cooper's scout-rifle concept was largely influenced by the exploits of the scout Burnham in the Western United States and Africa and as such it is best suited to a man operating either alone or in a two- or three-man team.

 "The general-purpose rifle will do equally well for all but specialized hunting, as well as for fighting; thus it must be powerful enough to kill any living target of reasonable size.
 If you insist upon a definition of 'reasonable size', let us introduce an arbitrary mass figure of about 1000 lb."

-In 1983 a conference was convened at the Cooper's Gunsite Training Center in Arizona to examine the subject of the modernization of rifle design.
+In 1983, a conference was convened at the Cooper's Gunsite Training Center in Arizona to examine the subject of the modernization of rifle design.
 The members of the conference included gunsmiths, stocksmiths, journalists, marksmanship instructors, inventors and hunters.
-It was called the 'First Scout Rifle Conference'.
+It was called the First Scout Rifle Conference.
 A second conference was held in October 1984.

 Defining characteristics

-Drawing inspiration from several sources, specifically the Mannlicher–Schönauer of 1903 and the Winchester Model 1894, Cooper defined several distinguishing characteristics of a scout rifle:
+Drawing inspiration from several sources, specifically the 1903 Mannlicher–Schönauer and the Winchester Model 1894 carbines, Cooper defined several distinguishing characteristics of a scout rifle: